Sociobiology: Definition

 E. O. Wilson defined sociobiology as "the extension of population biology and evolutionary theory to social organization".

 Sociobiology is based on the premise that some behaviors (social and individual) are at least partly inherited and can be affected by natural selection.
-It begins with the idea that behaviors have evolved over time, similar to the way that physical traits are thought to have evolved.
-It predicts that animals will act in ways that have proven to be evolutionarily successful over time.
-This can, among other things, result in the formation of complex social processes conducive to evolutionary fitness.

 The discipline seeks to explain behavior as a product of natural selection.
 Behavior is therefore seen as an effort to preserve one's genes in the population.
 Inherent in sociobiological reasoning is the idea that certain genes or gene combinations that influence particular behavioral traits can be inherited from generation to generation.

 For example, newly dominant male lions often kill cubs in the pride that they did not sire.
 This behavior is adaptive because killing the cubs eliminates competition for their own offspring and causes the nursing females to come into heat faster, thus allowing more of his genes to enter into the population.
 Sociobiologists would view this instinctual cub-killing behavior as being inherited through the genes of successfully reproducing male lions, whereas non-killing behavior may have died out as those lions were less successful in reproducing.